openENTRANCE/openentrance/region/README.md

 *To be added at a later stage*

+Other sub-country disaggregations, provided that they can be described as aggregations of NUTS1,2 or 3 regions, example:
+- ehighway2050 clusters : we have a definition of each cluster as an aggregation of a list of NUTS3 regions
+- agregation of ehighway2050 clusters such as:
+Northern Italy = 52_IT + 53_IT
+Southern Italy = 54_IT+55_IT+56_IT+98_IT
+with Northern Italy + Southern Italy = IT

 ### Classification at a more detailed level (municipality, district, etc.)

 *To be added at a later stage*